rodpayne/home-assistant_person_location/docs/integration_quality_checklist.md

 - ✅ `docs-actions` - The documentation describes the provided service actions that can be used
 - ✅ `docs-high-level-description` - The documentation includes a high-level description of the integration brand, product, or service
 - ✅ `docs-installation-instructions` - The documentation provides step-by-step installation instructions for the integration, including, if needed, prerequisites
-- [ ] `docs-removal-instructions` - The documentation provides removal instructions
+- ✅ `docs-removal-instructions` - The documentation provides removal instructions
 - [ ] `entity-event-setup` - Entity events are subscribed in the correct lifecycle methods
 - ✅ `entity-unique-id` - Entities have a unique ID
-- 🟩 `has-entity-name` - Entities use has_entity_name = True - *This has been set for the template sensors and the map  cameras, and is workinmg well.
-Unfortunately, when set for the target sensors, it causes them to prefix the friendly name with the device name and this cannot be overridden by our friendly name template.*
+- 🟩 `has-entity-name` - Entities use has_entity_name = True - *Enabled for the controller, template sensors, and map cameras.
+Target sensors require additional consideration because Home Assistant's entity-name/device-name behavior changes the resulting displayed name.*
-- [ ] `runtime-data` - Use ConfigEntry.runtime_data to store runtime data
+- 🟩 `runtime-data` - Use ConfigEntry.runtime_data to store runtime data - *Runtime controller is now stored in ConfigEntry.runtime_data.
+A legacy hass.data[DOMAIN] mirror remains for portions of the current architecture.*
 - ✅ `test-before-configure` - Test a connection in the config flow
 - [ ] `test-before-setup` - Check during integration initialization if we are able to set it up correctly
 - ✅ `unique-config-entry` - Don't allow the same device or service to be able to be set up twice
+- [ ] `docs-triggers` - The documentation describes the provided triggers that can be used
+- [ ] `docs-conditions` - The documentation describes the provided conditions that can be used

 ## Silver
 - [ ] `action-exceptions` - Service actions raise exceptions when encountering failures